aziza-calm/bsq/README.md

 # bsq
-# this is a project given in school 21 piscine.
+This is a project given in school 21 piscine.
-#The project was written with my partner aharlaw and we got 0 for it.
+The project was written with my partner aharlaw and we got 0 for it.
 So this code won't help cheaters.

 Finding the biggest square avoiding obstacles